Azure/osdu-developer/README.md

 1. Run `azd auth login` to login with your azure credentials.

-1. Run `azd init -e dev` to initialize a new environment. _(Environment name can be changed.)
+1. Run `azd init -e dev` to initialize a new environment.

 1. Run `az login --scope https://graph.microsoft.com//.default` - This is used to access information in Azure Active Directory and create an Application if necessary.